The first radio view of a type Ibn supernova in SN 2023fyq: Understanding the mass-loss history in the last decade before the explosion: Introduction

 Roughly 70--100 SNe Ibn have been discovered at optical wavelengths \citep{Dong_2024}.
 Of these, three have shown evidence for pre-explosion outbursts, detected as flares or excess emission in pre-explosion lightcurves \citep{Gangopadhyay_2020,Foley_2006jc,Brennan_2024}, one of these being the object we explore in this work.
 Beyond SNe Ibn, there have been a few tens of cases of precursor emission observed in CCSNe \citep{Strotjohann_2021,Pastorello_2013,ER_2016,Ofek_2014}.
-In most cases, including the Ibn subclass, these precursors are interpreted as compelling evidence for mass ejection before the explosion that creates dense CSM, although there are other cases where the precursor may be the explosion itself \citep{Gagliano_2025,WJG_22,Bilinski_2015,Ofek_2013,Pastorello_2010}.
+In most cases, including the Ibn subclass, these precursors are interpreted as compelling evidence for mass ejection before the explosion that creates dense CSM. \citep{Gagliano_2025,WJG_22,Bilinski_2015,Ofek_2013,Pastorello_2010}.